The Collaborative Market Data Network -

 • New issues that mature or are callable/putable more than 1.5 years after settlement are referred to as Long Term.

-• All credit ratings that feature in the CMD League Tables are Capital Market Daily generic ratings and are worked out as the lower average of credit ratings on the relevant issuer available to Capital Market Daily.
+• All credit ratings that feature in the CMD League Tables are Capital Market Data Generic Ratings and are worked out as the lower average of credit ratings on the relevant issuer available to Capital Market Data.

-• High Yield Corporate Debt is defined as long-term new issues with a CMD generic rating equal to or less than BB+.
+• High-Yield Debt is defined as long-term new issues with a CMD generic rating equal to or less than BB+.

 • Emerging Market countries are countries that are not members of the OECD.